EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/commodities_io.rst

 =================
 Input Commodities
 =================
-Input commodities are the commodities consumed (also called consumables in MUSE) by each technology.
+Input commodities are the commodities consumed by each technology.
 They are defined in a csv file which describes the commodity inputs to each technology, calculated per unit of technology activity.
 See :ref:`below
 <inputs-iocomms>` for a description.